ImSpxrsh/StockFinder/README.md

 *Add in support for the Polygon.io API

 **Development Info**
-Written in VS Code
+*Written in VS Code
-Compiled as a .exe in Launch4J
+*Compiled as a .exe in Launch4J
-Developed in JDK 21.0.2
+*Developed in JDK 21.0.2
-Test in JRE 21.0.2
+*Tested in JRE 21.0.2

-** Comment **
+**Having Issues?**
+Put any Issues in the issue tab!

+**Comment**
-Share this project to others as I spent way to much time on it I had to rewrite the code 3 times
+*Share this project to others as I spent way to much time on it *I had to rewrite the code 3 times
-Had to test multiple API's
+*Had to test multiple API's
-Had a failed attempt at webscrapping and ran into other problems along the way
+*Had a failed attempt at webscrapping
+*and ran into other problems along the way